DanOlivier/Cpp-Tests/07-Stacks-and-Queues/Fish.md

 If two fish move in opposite directions and there are no other (living) fish between them, they will eventually meet each other.
-Then only one fish can stay alive − the larger fish eats the smaller one.
+<br>Then only one fish can stay alive − the larger fish eats the smaller one.

 More precisely, we say that two fish P and Q meet each other when P < Q, B[P] = 1 and B[Q] = 0, and there are no living fish between them.